 Souq Al Kabeer at Dubai Creek is just 11 minutes away from Al Fahidi Metro Station.

 Al Ahmadiya School

-The first national school that was established in Dubai, Al Ahmadiya is a step back in time to the beginning of education in the city.
-Established by one of the most eminent pearl merchants in the Gulf in 1912, the institution had many leading thinkers and scholars teaching at it.
-After the school ceased operations in 1958, it lay dormant until 1994 when the government renovated it and reopened it as a museum.
+The first national school established in Dubai, Al Ahmadiya takes you back in time to the beginnings of education in the emirate.
+Established by one of the most eminent pearl merchants in the Gulf in 1912, the institution counts many leading thinkers and scholars amongst its alumni.
+After the school ceased operating in 1958, it lay dormant until 1994 when the government renovated it and reopened it as a museum.

 As one of the most treasured historical places in Dubai, the school is a monument in its own right.
 Visiting the school is a great way to explore how education evolved throughout the country.
 Old school furniture and various academic materials are all on display.